 True, there aren’t too many people who celebrate all of those holidays.
 But the point is to acknowledge that different people celebrate different holidays

 Also, this debate isn’t just about words: it’s about being politically correct and inclusive of diverse beliefs and traditions across the country.

-Although Christmas has been the most widely celebrated holiday in the United States for decades, the U.S. is more diverse than it’s ever been before, so not everyone celebrates Christmas.
+Although Christmas has been the most widely celebrated holiday in the United States for decades, the US is more diverse than it’s ever been before, so not everyone celebrates Christmas.
 Some people get a Christmas tree, but don’t have any traditions associated with Christianity.
-And plenty of people have a different religious tradition, or no religious tradition at all.
+And plenty of people who live in the US have a different religious tradition, or no religious tradition at all.

 If you say “Merry Christmas” to someone who celebrates Hanukkah, Kwanzaa, or nothing at all, you could make them feel marginalized: like their own beliefs aren’t valued or respected by society.
 And that’s not a good way to feel around the holidays.

 What about saying “Happy Holidays” to someone who celebrates Christmas—won’t that make them feel bad, too?
 Unfortunately, there’s a chance of that, especially because Christmas is still so widely celebrated.
 But one holiday being more popular than the others doesn’t mean you should ignore the other ones.

 Think of it this way: “Happy Holidays” includes Christmas as one of those holidays, and “Merry Christmas” leaves out everything other than Christmas.

 If you live in an area with mostly Christians, or if you know someone has a Menorah and not a Christmas tree, you can generally feel safe with a “Merry Christmas” or “Happy Hanukkah.”
 But if you don’t know, or aren’t quite sure, it’s probably best to stay general rather than taking a guess and potentially making someone feel bad.